As U.S. Confronts Russia, Trump's Admiration Of Putin Is Consistent

 Trump released a brief statement Thursday evening in response to the latest actions by Obama against Russia simply stating that, "It's time for our country to move on to bigger and better things."
 He said he would meet with U.S. intelligence officials regarding the cyberhacking, though Trump has repeatedly cast doubt on their findings and throughout the campaign dismissed reports that Russia was behind the attacks.

-Trump raised eyebrows throughout the campaign with his idolization of Putin.
+Trump raised eyebrows throughout the campaign with his praise of Putin.

 He was pressed by host Joe Scarborough on the killings of political figures and journalists critical of Putin and deflected.
 That interview came just after Putin praised Trump as "talented."